-These guides are provided to connect researchers with manuscript, newspaper, photograph, reference, and other resources to begin investigating Missouri cultural, political, and genealogical history.
+These guides are provided to connect researchers with manuscript, newspaper, photograph, and reference resources to begin investigating Missouri cultural, political, and genealogical history.

 African American Experience in Missouri

 The story of the African American experience in Missouri is told through the personal papers of individuals and families as well as the records of black organizations and churches.
 Civil War pensions shed light on the aftermath of the war, while photographs, letters, scrapbooks, writings, and newspapers provide insight into the daily life of African Americans living in the state.
 The State Historical Society of Missouri is pleased to make available online these rich resources that document their lives as Missourians.

 The American Civil War in Missouri collection includes letters and diaries offering valuable insight into how Missourians, both civilians and those in the military, experienced the Civil War.

 Researchers at the State Historical Society of Missouri will find a wide variety of published and unpublished sources to help them discover their family history.
 The collection offers 4,500 newspapers from every Missouri county; over 250,000 books on state, local, and family history; thousands of manuscripts that include family and personal papers, oral histories, organizational and business records; maps; photographs; and an impressive art collection.

 Jewish American Experience in Missouri

 Explore the experience of Jewish Americans in Missouri through the articles, newspapers, and manuscripts found in the holdings of the State Historical Society of Missouri.

 Missouri Militias and National Guard